markjamesm/markjamesm.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Find out more
+subtitle: A brief bio
 ---

 My name is Mark-James McDougall, and I'm a creative professional and freelance developer from Montreal, Canada.
 I have experience with:

-- Web Development
+- UI/UX
+- Digital Marketing (SEO & SEM)
-- iOS Development
+- iOS Development (Swift, SwiftUI)
 - Information Architecture

+To see some of the neat projects I've worked on, check out my [projects page.](/projects)

 ### Other fun stuff

-In my spare time, I'm a musician who goes by the name of [Zhund](https://zhundmusic.com).
+In my spare time, I'm a music producer who goes by the name of [Zhund](https://zhundmusic.com).